1kevgriff/kevgriffin.v4/blog/2020-08-05 I-Love-Azure-Static-Web-Apps.md

 How did I solve the problem?

 Azure Functions!
-I used to be a naysayer of Serverless, but I'll tell you what, Azure Functions really saved my butt here.
+I used to be a naysayer of Serverless, but I'll tell you what...
+Azure Functions really saved my butt here.
 One Azure Function later, and I was good to go!

 ## What if there was a better way?